kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/02-managing-and-verifying-your-business-account/articles/05-how-does-wise-verify-my-business-address/content.md

+# Managing and verifying your business account
-# How does Wise verify my business address?
+## How does Wise verify my business address?
 If your business is already verified and you need to change its address, we might ask you to upload a copy of a document confirming your business address.

 Please make sure the document shows: